 Results – 3:50.19.
 Way off my best but I was happy to be under 4

-3 Bests – what aspects of the race did you like the most
+3 Bests – what aspects of the Columbus Marathon did you like the most?

--The spectators and having my own personal cheering team, including Matt and Paavo, Matt’s parents, a cousin, and a family friend and his wife.
+- The spectators and having my own personal cheering team, including Matt and my son Paavo, Matt’s parents, a cousin, and a family friend and his wife.
 There were spectators along nearly the entire course.

-Not so much – aspects of the race that didn’t do it for you
+Not so much – what aspects of the Columbus Marathon didn’t do it for you?

 The spectator signs were especially fun given the election year, my favorites being, “If Trump can run, so can you!” and “Run like (picture of Trump’s face) is trying to grab your (picture of a cat’s face)”